 The Master of Arts degree in Counselling Psychology (MAC) prepares students to be knowledgeable in foundational theories and methods of counselling.
-The program offers traditional graduate degree training coupled with an emphasis on the education and training in socially responsible practice.
+The program offers traditional graduate degree training coupled with an emphasis on education and training in socially responsible practice.
 This comprehensive program can be completed in a 2 year period as a full-time student including summer semesters if courses are completed according to the curriculum sequence below.
+This program is identical to the Master of Counselling Psychology but requires the successful completion of a thesis.